 First off, they aren’t governed by the state entities that cover insurance.
 They are their own thing.

 If mainstream insurance companies don’t pay your bill, you have set lines of recourse (although, it is often due to their rules, so it would not rule in your favor anyway).

 Also, insurance is run state by state, so since I am going with a health share that is in another state — it clearly isn’t insurance.

-What are health shares?
+What is health sharing?